 With sensor fusion on the edge and C-ITS technology, the road infrastructure can provide and disseminate safety-relevant information about perceived objects which will enable vehicles to manage challenging highway scenarios without exceeding their ODDs.
-This would be of particular importance where adverse weather and lighting conditions apply.
-Changing environmental condition require technological progress and sensor fusion of infrastructure and vehicle.
-Interaction and intercompatibility of the involved systems has to be ensured so that an exchange of the sensed information can happen.
+Interaction and inter-compatibility of the involved systems has to be ensured so that an exchange of the sensed information can happen.
 The external sensors communicate with the AV, which in turn is able to process this information and fuse it with its own perception, thus gaining a better understanding for how to plan and act accordingly.
 The concept of functional safety has to be analysed in each single building block as well as in the whole system architecture of the total road transport system combining vehicles and the infrastructure.
 After the identification of the necessary delta functionalities, these have to be included in the R&D agenda and projects as well as the European standardization process.